ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 <div class="box box--teal">
     <h3 class="box__heading">Data protection</h3>
     <p>Once you have decided the scope of the information you want to share, it is important to carefully consider if there are any privacy or data protection implications to publishing your grant data.
-To find out more go <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/data-protection/" target="_blank">here</a></p></div>
+Find out more from our <a href="https://standard.threesixtygiving.org/en/new-docs-style/guidance/data-protection/" target="_blank">Data Protection guidance.</a></p></div>

 ## Taking inspiration from others
 You may find it helpful to look at the data published by other funders to understand how it works in practice and help you to picture how your own grants would appear.

 #### Data Registry
-360Giving Data Registry is a list of all the organisations that publish their grants data in the 360Giving Data Standard, with direct links to their data sources.
+<a href="https://data.threesixtygiving.org/" target="_blank">The Data Registry</a> is a list of all the organisations that currently publish their grants data in the 360Giving Data Standard, with direct links to their data sources.

-You can access and download files on the Data Registry <a href="https://data.threesixtygiving.org/" target="_blank">here.</a>

 #### GrantNav
-GrantNav is a search-engine for grants data.
-You can explore and download data about where funding goes and how much is given across billions of pounds of grants.
+<a href="https://grantnav.threesixtygiving.org" target="_blank">GrantNav</a> is our search engine for grants data.
+Explore and download data about where funding goes and how much is given across billions of pounds of grants, for causes and locations across the UK.

-You can access GrantNav <a href="https://grantnav.threesixtygiving.org" target="_blank">here.</a>

-Each grant record has its own page with the 10 core fields showing at the top with the other fields that have been shared are displayed in a table below.
+Each GrantNav grant record has its own page with the 10 core fields showing at the top with the other fields that have been shared are displayed in a table below.

 ![GrantNav screenshot showing example grant record](../../assets/Example_GrantNav_grant_record.PNG)